+Tens of thousands of people all over the world are marching for science

-Thousands of People All Over the World Are Marching for Science
+Tens of Thousands of People All Over the World Are Marching for Science

-Meanwhile, Trump released a statement claiming his administration values "rigorous science."
+Meanwhile, Trump says his administration values "rigorous science."

-Amid the Trump administration's plan to gut the Environmental Protection Agency, cut billions in scientific research, and eliminate science advisers' role in the government, thousands of people around the world are expected to participate in marches for science today to defend the role of science and evidence-based policies.
+Amid the Trump administration's plan to gut the Environmental Protection Agency, cut billions in scientific research, and eliminate science advisers' role in the government, thousands of people around the world participated in marches for science Saturday to defend the role of science and evidence-based policies.

-The marches, which coincide with the annual Earth Day celebration, have sparked debate within the scientific community over whether scientists should be actively engaged in political actions.
-Organizers for the march say the event is nonpartisan—there is no mention of Trump on its website—but assert silence is no longer an option amid the threats posed by Trump and many of his advisers.
+The marches, which coincided with the annual Earth Day celebration, have sparked debate within the scientific community over whether scientists should be actively engaged in political actions.
+Organizers for the marches say the event is nonpartisan—there is no mention of Trump on its website—but assert silence is no longer an option amid the threats posed by Trump and many of his advisers.

 Mother Jones has three reporters on the scene, Pema Levy in DC, Jaelynn Grisso in New York, and Karen Hao in Los Angeles.
 For up-to-the-minute news on the marches, be sure to follow them, along with our rolling collection of updates below: